-The Alberto Manuel Brenes Biological Reserve is a nature reserve in the central part of Costa Rica.
-It is part of the Arenal Tilaran Conservation Area which protects tropical forest area near San Ramón.
+The Alberto Manuel Brenes Biological Reserve is a nature reserve in the southeastern Cordillera de Tilarán in northcentral Costa Rica.
+It is part of the Arenal Tilaran Conservation Area, which protects the tropical forest area near San Ramón.

 Human activities have an outsized impact on monarchs’ ability to migrate.
 Development, agriculture and logging have reduced monarch habitat.
 Climate change, drought and pesticide use also reduce the number of butterflies that complete the journey.

 The Andean Volcanic Belt, along the South American coast, is segmented into four main volcanic zones.
 These volcanoes, along the backbone of the Andes, are part of the Ring of Fire, an area in the Pacific Ocean basin where earthquakes and eruptions occur due to the collision of tectonic plates.

 Inhabited since the 2nd century A.D., Quiriguá became the capital of an autonomous and prosperous state.
 Its ruins, located in what is today an archaeological park in southeastern Guatemala, constitute an essential resource for the study of Mayan civilization.